By Theresa Carson

 He finds himself considering the vision of a parish and what the parishioners need.

-“I’m responsible for people in the church in a certain sense,” said Carl, who was music director of the Catholic of St. Joseph in Jefferson City, Mo., before becoming a seminarian.
+“I’m responsible for people in the church in a certain sense,” said Carl, who was music director of the Cathedral of St. Joseph in Jefferson City, Mo., before becoming a seminarian.
 “It’s not akin to having children but there’s a weight placed on your shoulders—like a businessperson who has the bulk of responsibility for keeping a business afloat.”

 Carl’s two-year Cross-Cultural Training Program (CTP) in the Democratic Republic of Congo heightened that sense of responsibility.
 CTP is part of the Divine Word formation process and is designed to give participants an opportunity to live and minister in a culture other than their own.